rishi-rai/CarPrakingSystem/README.md

 open CarParkingController.java
 run the class

+IF NOT ABLE TO BUILD THE PROJECT SIMPLE SOLUTIO ARE:

+1: import file in your ides
+2: create another project in ide
+3: copy the src folder from imported file into newly created project 4:go to the controller package
+5: go to the class and run the class

 POINT TO NOTE------>
 please give the txt file adress inside the input of the project